c0wsaysmoo/plane-tracker-rgb-pi/README.md

-## Changes!
+## Action Required!
-I had to change the address for the map uploads in the email.
-With this change I shouldn't have to do it again.
-However if you have already made the clock and are recieving emails with the map links you will HAVE to change address
+I have migrated the server to a new, permanent domain.
+If you have already set up your clock, you must update your upload_helper.py file to point to the new address, or your maps will fail to upload in the email.

 ```
 nano ~/its-a-plane-python/web/upload_helper.py